silviurdr/my-concerts-archive/README.md

 * Concerts - the main content of the home page.

 * ConcertsCardDeck - the area in which all the concerts cards are displayed.
-Each concert card has an image and a footer with year and rating sort buttons.
+Each concert card has an image, a title, a description and a footer with sort buttons by year and rating.

 * Filtering - the component responsible for the filtering of the concerts by genre